 6:17 A harmony in eating and resting, in sleeping and keeping awake: a perfection in whatever one does.
 This is the Yoga that gives peace from all pain.

 We instinctively admire expertise and strength, and in the case of yoga, flexibility too.
-There is also a social component; we embrace role models who exemplify the strengths we seek for a better life.
-Chapter 36 reminds us of the ironic path we trod, In desiring weakness, one must first strive, In desiring to let go, one must first begin… Weakness is superior to strength.
+There is also a social factor here in how we embrace role models who exemplify whatever we seek.
+Chapter 36 describes the ironic path we trod, In desiring weakness, one must first strive, In desiring to let go, one must first begin… Weakness is superior to strength.